 A webcast is a live broadcast that is conducted over the Internet.
 It is performed through a process called video streaming, which means that the video is sent over the Internet as the event is taking place.

 Can webcasts be viewed on my classroom television?

-Because webcasts are conducted over the Internet, the only way you will be able to watch the Your Brain webcast on your television is if it is connected to your computer.
+Because webcasts are conducted over the Internet, the only way you will be able to watch the Chasing the Dream: Exploring Black History webcast on your television is if it is connected to your computer.

 Are there any costs?
 Any advertising?

 There are no costs and no banner advertising.

 What is the difference between a moderated chat and an open chat room?